vyos/vyos-documentation/docs/interfaces/addresses.rst

 Router Advertisements
 *********************

-Router advertisements are described in :rfc:`4861` section 4.2.
+Router advertisements are described in :rfc:`4861#section-4.6.2`.
 They are part of what is known as SLAAC (Stateless Address Autoconfiguration).

 To enable or disable, use: